syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmCheckBox.md

 ### enableRippleEffect `Boolean`
 {:#members:enablerippleeffect}

-Specifies the ripple effect for the checkbox control.
+Specifies the ripple effect for the CheckBox control.
 By default in android mode its value is true and other rendermode we need to set as true.

 #### Default Value: